ALADETAN-IFE/components/README.md

 3. Ensure accessibility standards are met
 4. Include proper error handling and validation
 5. Update this README with usage examples

+For repository-specific contribution guidelines and the full process for submitting issues and pull requests, see the CONTRIBUTING guide: [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License